Portfolio Protection - Normal Risk State Alerts

 might help you to enter closer to the bottom after a period of weakness.
 SmartStop

 Q: I am using the conservative SmartStops signals for my exits.
-If a reentry is signaled
+If a normal risk state is signaled

 as the result of a previous aggressive exit does that effect my long term position?